-- (1) In addition to the provisions set out in this document (the scheme text), this Scheme includes the following - (a) the deemed provisions (set out in the Planning and Development (Local Planning Schemes) Regulations 2015 Schedule 2) including any supplemental deemed provisions outlined in Schedule A of the scheme text; - (b) the Schedules to the scheme text; and - (c) the Scheme Map. - (2) This Scheme is to be read in conjunction with any local planning strategy for the Scheme area.
+- (1) In addition to the provisions set out in this document (the scheme text), this Scheme includes the following - (a) the deemed provisions (set out in the Planning and Development (Local Planning Schemes) Regulations 2015 Schedule 2) including any supplemental deemed provisions outlined in Schedule A of the scheme text; and, - (b) the Scheme Map. - (c) the following plans, maps, diagrams, illustrations or materials -

+(2) This Scheme is to be read in conjunction with any local planning strategy for the Scheme area.